lucychambers/techtohuman/_posts/articles/2017-03-21-lean-agile-waterfall.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/dRyQMs52klLfgZ" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/lucychambers587/2-managing-software-projects-part-ii" title="Managing Software Projects" target="_blank">Managing Software Projects</a> </strong> from <strong><a target="_blank" href="//www.slideshare.net/lucychambers587">Lucy Chambers</a></strong> </div>

+### This post is a work in process

+I continuously improve these posts as I learn more about a topic.
+Drop me a line at lucy [at] techtohuman [dot] com if you have any thoughts or suggestions.

 ### Further reading

 * The Sideways Dictionary on analogies for [agile software development](https://sidewaysdictionary.com/#/term/agile-software-development)